loveymond/calendar/README.md

 $('input').DatePickerSetDate(date, shiftTo);
 ```

-The 'date' argument is the same format as the option 'date' and the 'shiftTo' argument (boolean) moves the curent month view to the date selection provided.
+The 'date' argument is the same format as the option 'date' and the 'shiftTo' argument (boolean) moves the current month view to the date selection provided.

 Get date
 --------